MicrosoftDocs/visualstudio-docs/subscriptions/assign-license-bulk.md

    > ![Click the Details button](_img/assign-license-bulk/bulk-add-agreement.png "Click the Details button to see what kind of agreement you have")

 ### Q: I added users to my Azure Active Directory group, but they don’t have subscriptions yet.
 Why?
-A: If the changes were made directly in Azure Active Directory the subscriptions should be assigned very quickly, however if the changes were made in an on-prem Active Directory it will first need to be sync’d to Azure Active Directory.
-Depending how your on-prem Active Directory is configured the changes could take up to 24 hours to be reflected.
-If it has been longer than 24 hours our [support team can help troubleshoot any issues](https://aka.ms/vsadminhelp).
+A: If the changes were made directly in Azure Active Directory the subscriptions should be assigned very quickly.
+If the changes were made in an on-prem Active Directory it will first need to be sync’d to Azure Active Directory.
+Depending how your on-prem Active Directory is configured, the changes could take up to 24 hours to be reflected.
+If it has been longer than 24 hours, our [support team can help troubleshoot any issues](https://aka.ms/vsadminhelp).

 ### Q: Can I choose multiple subscription levels to be assigned within an Azure Active Directory group?
-A: No -- everyone in the group receives the same subscription level.
+A: No -- Everyone in the group receives the same subscription level.

 ### Q: Can I edit subscriber details of individuals added in an Azure Active Directory group?
-A: No -- To modify information for an individual subscriber, you will need to remove them from the Azure Active Directory security group and assign them a subscription individually.
+A: No -- To modify information for an individual subscriber, remove them from the Azure Active Directory security group and assign them a subscription individually.

 ### Q: Can I add separate notification email addresses for members of an Azure Active Directory group?
-A: No – separate email addresses for notifications are currently not supported for subscriptions added using Azure Active Directory groups.
-All emails will be sent to the primary email (user principle name)
+A: No – Separate email addresses for notifications are currently not supported for subscriptions added using Azure Active Directory groups.
+All emails will be sent to the primary email (user principle name).

 ## Resources
 - [Visual Studio administration and subscriptions support](https://aka.ms/vsadminhelp)